isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 );
 ```

-Update the `Film` Component with the updated Content:
+Update the `Film` component with the updated content:

 ```
 const Film = ({ episodeId, title, openingCrawl, characters }) => (